pasindusampath/Github-For-Learning---Java-Basics/README.md

 Track your learning progress:
 - [ ] Day 1: Introduction and Setup
 - [ ] Day 2: Variables and Data Types
-- [ ] Day 3: Control Structures
+- [ ] Day 3: Keyboard Input and Interactive Applications
-- [ ] Day 4: Methods and Functions
+- [ ] Day 4: Control Structures
-- [ ] Day 5: Arrays and Collections
+- [ ] Day 5: Methods and Functions
-- [ ] Day 6: Object-Oriented Programming Basics
+- [ ] Day 6: Arrays and Collections
 - [ ] Day 7: Practice and Review
 - [ ] Day 8: Classes and Objects
 - [ ] Day 9: Inheritance and Polymorphism